 • Bags for small pets like fish, crustaceans, mollusks and insects

-*those with three or fewer locations operating solely in Colorado and that are not part of a franchise, corporation or partnership that has physical locations outside of Colorado
+**those with three or fewer locations operating solely in Colorado and that are not part of a franchise, corporation or partnership that has physical locations outside of Colorado

 POLYSTYRENE (STYROFORM) (Effective Jan.
 1, 2024)